-Looking to give back over the festive season (and beyond)?
-Here’s how you can help make a difference with volunteering opportunities, where to donate in Hong Kong, charity fundraising initiatives and more…
+Here’s how you can help make a difference over the festive season with volunteering opportunities, where to donate in Hong Kong, charity fundraising initiatives and more…

-It’s been a challenging year; the outbreak of COVID-19 has affected not just our city, but continues to disrupt lives all over the world.
-As the festive season approaches, it’s more important than ever to spread Christmas cheer and support our local community.
-From volunteering at food banks and supporting charities, to fostering a furry friend or simply shopping for stocking fillers at local businesses, here are just a few ways that you can get involved and help give back to the city.
+Looking to give back over Christmas and the holidays?
+As the festive season approaches, it’s more important than ever to spread the holiday cheer and support our local community.
+From volunteering at food banks and supporting charity initiatives to fostering a furry friend or simply shopping for stocking fillers at local homegrown businesses, here are just a few ways that you can get involved and help give back to the city.
 Ahead we’ve rounded up ways to help make a difference, including volunteering opportunities, where to donate in Hong Kong and more…

 Volunteer Your Time